 The time bar below the video image allows quick orientation.
-The time interval associated with the sequence is displayed in the bar in blue.
+The time interval associated with the sequence is displayed in the bar in gray.
 Arrows indicate the position of the image currently being played back within the sequence.
-The time code is displayed on the left below the time bar.

 The time bar offers various options for navigation in and between sequences.